simpleanalytics/docs/_docs/55_events/01-introduction.md

   // Cookie is not yet set
   sa('sa_cookie', false)

-  // Events happen (they are send to Simple Analytics) sa('signup')
+  // Events happen (they are sent to Simple Analytics) sa('signup')

   // User approves cookie (Simple Analytics will set a cookie)